Skip to main content Deutsch

 Research interests

-As a practicing clinical psychologist, I provide health services, mainly psychological assessment for children and adolescents with gender dysphoria.
-My main research focus is also connected to this special patient group, as the aim of my doctoral thesis is to offer insight into the psychopathological correlates and quality of life of gender dysphoric adolescents.
+As a practicing clinical psychologist and board manager of the Gender Incongruence Board at the Comprehensive Center for Pediatrics (CCP), I provide health services, mainly psychological assessment for children and adolescents with gender dysphoria.
+My main research focus is also connected to this patient group, as the aim of my doctoral thesis is to offer insight into the mental health of transgender and gender diverse youth.

-Gender dysphoric adolescents are significantly more likely to have psychopathological abnormalities than their cisgender peers, thus expertise in psychiatric disorders, such as autism-spectrum-disorders and post-traumatic stress disorders is essential in this field.
+Gender dysphoric adolescents are significantly more likely to have mental health problems than their cisgender peers, thus expertise in psychiatric disorders, such as autism-spectrum-disorders and post-traumatic stress disorders is essential in this field.
 Furthermore, I focus on the development of psychological treatment methods for transgender adolescents.

 Selected publications